 Colorado’s Civic DNA Fellows

-Sharpen your skills to be a change-maker.
+buy now Sharpen your skills to be a change-maker.
 It takes leadership to rally a community, solve tough challenges and create change.
 Colorado’s Civic DNA Fellows, the Denver Metro Chamber Leadership Foundation’s newest offering helps leaders with a deep commitment to our community to further develop their leadership skills so they can increase their business and civic impact.

-- Build on your leadership strengths using the values of Colorado’s Civic DNA™ and gain insight into your individual leadership challenges through one-on-one professional coaching, peer feedback and tools for self-reflection over nine months
+- Build on your leadership strengths using the values of Colorado’s Civic DNA™ and gain insight into your individual leadership challenges through one-on-one professional coaching, peer feedback and tools for self-reflection over eight months

 - Deepen your network by connecting with your peers and established community leaders who have shaped Colorado’s Civic DNA